-- (2) Where there is a contract for the sale of goods to be delivered by stated instalments, which are to be separately paid for, and the seller makes defective deliveries in respect of one or more instalments, or the buyer neglects or refuses to take delivery of or pay for one or more instalments, it is a question in each case, depending on the terms of the contract and the circumstances of the case, whether the breach of contract is a repudiation of a whole contract or whether it is a severable breach giving rise to a claim for compensation but not to a right to treat the whole contract as repudiated. - 33.
-(1) Where, in pursuance of a contract of sale, the Delivery to seller is authorised or required to send the goods to the buyer's buyer, delivery of the goods to a carrier, whether named by agent. the buyer or not, for the purpose of transmission to the buyer, is primâ facie deemed to be a delivery of the goods to the buyer.
+(2) Where there is a contract for the sale of goods to be delivered by stated instalments, which are to be separately paid for, and the seller makes defective deliveries in respect of one or more instalments, or the buyer neglects or refuses to take delivery of or pay for one or more instalments, it is a question in each case, depending on the terms of the contract and the circumstances of the case, whether the breach of contract is a repudiation of a whole contract or whether it is a severable breach giving rise to a claim for compensation but not to a right to treat the whole contract as repudiated.

+33. (1) Where, in pursuance of a contract of sale, the seller is Delivery to authorised or required to send the goods to the buyer, delivery of carrier, as buyer's agent. the goods to a carrier, whether named by the buyer or not, for the purpose of transmission to the buyer, is prima facie deemed to be a delivery of the goods to the buyer.